Biharmonic map: Definition

 in the setting where M is closed and g and h are both Riemannian; dv_{g} denotes the volume measure on $M$ induced by g.
 Eells & Lemaire, in 1983, suggested the study of critical points of this functional.
 Guo Ying Jiang, in 1986, calculated its first variation formula, thereby finding the above biharmonic map equation as the corresponding Euler-Lagrange equation.
-Harmonic maps correspond to critical points for which the bienergy functional takes on its minimal possible value of zero.
+Harmonic maps correspond to critical points for which the bioenergy functional takes on its minimal possible value of zero.